MOVEMENT AND IDENTIFICATION

 - Other form of identification not mentioned, as long as it is printed with an Official US Shield

-- Registration Tattoo, with official breed registry papers (this is an acceptable ID within Kentucky, but the show/exhibition you're attending may not accept this)
+- Registration Tattoo, with official breed registry papers (This is an acceptable ID within Kentucky, but the show/exhibition you're attending may not accept this.)

 - NO LONGER ACCEPTED: 900 & USA prefix series manufacturer tag, unless it was placed on an animal before March 11, 2015